Rosario Lozada Schrier

 B.A., University of Notre Dame, summa cum laude

-Schrier served as assistant general counsel at the University of Miami from 2002 through 2006 and was a member of the Editorial Board of the Journal of College and University Law.
+Schrier served as assistant general counsel for the University of Miami from 2002 through 2006 and was a member of the Editorial Board of the Journal of College and University Law.
 Subsequently, Schrier joined the University of Miami School of Law faculty, where she taught courses in legal writing and higher education law.
-From 2010 through 2012, Schrier directed the Legal Communication and Research Skills program at the University of Miami School of Law, where she launched a new legal writing curriculum and led the program’s transition from an adjunct to a full-time teaching model.
-While serving as director, Schrier developed workshops and CLE seminars on persuasive writing, communication, and professionalism.
-She also presented at regional and national conferences on innovative approaches to teaching writing and communication in law school.
+During her final two years at the School of Law, Schrier directed the Legal Communication and Research Skills program.
+As director, Schrier developed workshops and CLE seminars on persuasive writing, communication, and professionalism.